CarNDCapstone/CarND-Capstone/README.md

 In order to react correctly to the traffic lights, the software system must achieve: __1) Detection.__ Identify the traffic light housing with a bounding box and __2) Classification.__ Look within the bounding box to determine the state of the light (green, yellow, red).
 This can be done by taking advantage of ***transfer learning*** in which the object detection network is pretrained on a huge image datasets such as the [COCO Dataset](http://cocodataset.org/).
 [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) offers a number of collection of detection models pre-trained on massive datasets.

-The pretrained network selected for use is the `ssd_mobilenet_v2_coco` which is using the Single Shot Detector algorithm (SSD, [Liu et al. 2016](https://arxiv.org/abs/1512.02325)) with MobileNet base network trained on the COCO Dataset.
+The pretrained network selected for use is the `ssd_mobilenet_v2_coco` which is utilising the Single Shot Detector algorithm (SSD, [Liu et al. 2016](https://arxiv.org/abs/1512.02325)) with MobileNet base network trained on the COCO Dataset.
 ![Figure 3](./images/ssd_mobilnet.png)
 ***Figure 3: The SSD neural network architecture.[credits](http://ceur-ws.org/Vol-2500/paper_5.pdf)***